-With fall foliage at its peak in the city, there may be no better time to explore the beautiful landscaped grounds of the city’s largest cemetery, Forest Lawn.
+No matter the season, there’s always time to explore the beautiful landscaped grounds of the city’s largest cemetery, Forest Lawn.
 Founded in 1849, the bucolic 269-acre grounds are an oasis for exploring Buffalo’s past and learning about individuals whose impact extends well beyond the city limits.
 Guided tours or private strolls take visitors through hills, valleys, lakes and bridges.
 Statues, sculptures and fountains adorn the pathways.
 And at the heart of the grounds, there are endless stories from its permanent residents.

 Forest Lawn’s most famous residents include artists, inventors, captains of industry and a U.S. president.
 Here are seven examples: